A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: GNN-RBN Integration

-The key insight connecting GNNs with RBNs is that the scalar version of the message passing update (\ref{eq:scalar-mp}) can be written as a probability formula \cite{jaegerAIB22}:
+The key insight connecting GNNs with RBNs is that the scalar version (\ref{eq:scalar-mp}) of the message passing update can be written as a probability formula:

-Using auxiliary formulas $F_{k,d}$ of the form (\ref{eq:probform-mp}) as the main building blocks, a complete GNN model can be encoded as an RBN.
+where $F_{k,i}$ denotes the formula that computes $\mathbf{h}^{k}_i$.
+Note the dependence of $F_{k+1,\cdot}$ on $F_{k,\cdot}$, and that (\ref{eq:probform-mp}) thereby actually consists of a nested combination function construct.
+Using formulas $F_{k,i}$ as the main building blocks, a complete multi-layer message passing operation can be encoded as a probability formula.
 The same basic construct as shown in (\ref{eq:probform-mp}) can also capture the additional GNN elements mentioned above: a separate self-dependence of the update for $v$, and readout operations.
+Finally, given the probability formulas computing the components of the final representation vectors $\mathbf{h}^{K}(i)$, the application of the softmax in (\ref{eq:gnncondprob}) is equivalent to the probability formula

-Consider, now, a GNN for node classification with a categorical \emph{target} node attribute with $d$ possible values.
-Let $ \mathbf{h}^{K}(v)$ be the $d$-dimensional representation vector for node $v$ at the final layer $K$, before the application of a \emph{softmax} function for the final classification output.
-Then the classification function represented by the GNN can be encoded by the RBN probability formula
+This GNN-to-RBN compilation covers all GNN models in the ACR class of \cite{barcelo2020logical}.~\footnote{See Appendix \ref{sec:proof3.1} for a complete specification of the ACR class.
+Our current implementation only covers the case of sigmoid activation functions, but this is not a fundamental limitation.}

-This GNN-to-RBN compilation covers all GNN models in the ACR class of \cite{barcelo2020logical}.~\footnote{Our current implementation only covers the case of sigmoid activation functions, but this is not a fundamental limitation.} Since the compilation exactly preserves the function represented by the GNN, the GNN prediction model becomes the conditional probability model for its \emph{target} relation in the generative probabilistic model defined by the RBN.
-The following proposition also shows that the learning objectives of the GNN and its RBN encoding are equivalent.
+\begin{restatable}{proposition}{reprequiv} Let $\mathcal{N}$ be any GNN in the class ACR whose input consists of node feature vectors $(X_1,\ldots,X_l)$ and an \emph{edge} relation, and whose output is the result of applying a \emph{softmax} function to the node representation computed by the final message passing layer.
+There exists a {\tt SOFTMAX} probability formula $F(v)$, such that for all graphs $(V,\boldr)$ over the signature $\mathcal{R}=\{X_1,\ldots,X_l,\emph{edge}\}$ and all nodes $i\in V$: